We get to honor a loved one's life at a funeral. It is a time to respect their religious rituals by performing them and saying our goodbyes.

 The death of a person signifies positivity because of Jesus Christ's sacrifice for the world.
 According to the Catholic scripture, you go to heaven and get eternal life if you believe in Jesus Christ.
 Many also believe in His second coming when dead bodies will resurrect.

 Catholic funerals follow a series of rites upon someone's passing.
 It typically consists of 3 ceremonies: wake, funeral mass, and committal.
+How Long Is A Catholic Funeral?
 Compared to Christian funerals, Catholic funerals perform more rites.

 Also called the vigil service or rosary service, the wake is the time after someone's death when the family and friends of the dead person pay their respects.
 They gather at the family home, the church, or a funeral home for the prayer vigil.